kennygrant/bestiary/packages.md

 # Packages

-Packages are ways of scoping code
+Packages are a way of scoping code

+## Vendoring

+There is no official vendoring tool as yet in Go, though work is progressing on one \(go dep\).